 Unusual Options Activity Insight: PayPal Holdings

-On Tuesday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
-After the option alert, the stock price moved up to $306.25.
+PayPal Holdings (NASDAQ:PYPL) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $300.31 following the option alert.

 - Trade Type: CALL